trans-travel/trans-travel/us/ks.md

  * Non-binary people are required to use facilities based on sex assigned at birth.

+It is unknown how this would be enforced.

 ## Drag / Performance / Cross-dressing Laws

  * Currently, no ban on drag performance